 Must Check: Best Survival Knives under $50

-Navigation skills gives you the ability to go out into nature without losing track of where you are!
+Navigation skills give you the ability to go out into nature without losing track of where you are.
 It means that if you ever get lost in the woods because of a storm, having this skill will help you find your way back to civilization.
-What you’ll need for this skill is to know how to use map and compass or GPS unit.

 The tools that you’ll need for bushcrafting depend on the Bushcraft skills you want to learn.
 Usually, it includes a knife, wire or cordage, traps/snares, tarp, or plastic sheeting for waterproofing.